 For craft glue stuck to upholstery or carpet, the GHRI suggests mixing one tablespoon of hand dishwashing soap into two cups of warm water, and blotting it onto the stain with a cloth until the glue is absorbed.
-For stubborn carpet stains, try mixing one tablespoon of ammonia in two cups of warm water, and blot until the stain is gone.
+For stubborn carpet stains, mix one tablespoon of ammonia in two cups of warm water, and blot until the stain is gone.
 But ammonia itself can stain, so check it in an inconspicuous spot.

 Acetone also works for removing sticker adhesive residue from most surfaces.
 If these solutions don’t work, try Goo Gone.
 Again, the manufacturers promise it is safe for most surfaces, except leather, suede and silk.